stacksgov/sips/sips/sip-028/sip-028-sbtc_peg.md

 ## Specification

 Management of the sBTC peg wallet on the Bitcoin blockchain shall be managed by the proposed set of signers through a democratic process, involving the sBTC Signer Set rather than a single custodian.
 At launch, the sBTC protocol will be maintained by 15 independent entities that make up the sBTC Signer Set.
-The eligibility criteria to become an sBTC Signer is determined through the community governance process of ratifying this SIP.
+The eligibility criteria to become an sBTC Signer are determined through the community governance process of ratifying this SIP.

 sBTC Signers are responsible for accepting or rejecting all sBTC deposit and withdrawal operations submitted to the network.
 For a transaction to be fulfilled, at least 70% of the signers need to approve the transaction.
 This means that the liveness and reliability of the signers is crucial to the success of the protocol.
 The system is live ("resilient") if at least 70% of the sBTC Signer voting power are online and honest.
 Then (and only then), deposits and withdrawals happen in a timely manner.
 The system is safe ("trustworthy") if at least 30% of the sBTC Signer voting power is honest.
 Then, no theft of funds can occur.